gleam-lang/website/book-src/tour/pipe-and-capture.md

 }
 ```

-In fact, this usage is so common that there is a special shorthand for it.
+In fact, this usage is so common that there is a special shorthand for it:

 ```gleam
 pub fn run() {